vahempio/helium-gateway-rs-docker/README.md

 # Helium gateway-rs in a docker

-This repository is linked to an auto-build trigger on Docker Hub available here: TBD link
+This repository is linked to an image on Docker Hub available here: https://hub.docker.com/r/vahempio/helium-gateway-rs

 With this, you can control and verify what is it included inside the image.